AvansETI/synthetic-litter-generator/README.md

 ## Missing functionalities

 1. Integration with [Tencent/Hunyuan3D-2.1](https://huggingface.co/spaces/tencent/Hunyuan3D-2.1):
-This integration could have led to more 3D models through an integration of Blender, and a bigger variation of results.
+This integration could have led to more 3D models, and a bigger variation of results.
 Unfortunatly, Hunyuan required too much computing power and the installation process was difficult to follow.
+Adding a text or image field in the Blender panel could increase productivity and result in a more optimized workflow.
 2. Perfect layering:
-It sometimes happens that the litter object goes through the canvas or out of the 'bounds'.
+It sometimes happens that the litter object goes through the canvas or out of 'bounds'.
 Due to time limitations this is not worked out.
+In an ideal situation the litter object should 'fall' on the canvas resulting in non-random floating parts of the object.
 3. Litter object modifications:
 Adding damage, scratches, and bendings to the object probably increase the possible realness.